 Remember how good Yeoh was in “Crouching Tiger, Hidden Dragon”?
 “Everything Everywhere” is a similar tongue-in-cheek, highly physical, yet surprisingly touching performance.

-“Everything Everywhere All at Once” is a queer film, a domestic drama, and a ‘“Matrix”-inspired take on the theory that we live in just one of millions of possible parallel universes.
+“Everything Everywhere All at Once” is a queer film, a domestic drama, and a ‘“Matrix”-inspired take on the theory that we live in just one of the millions of possible parallel universes.
 Each universe contains a different version of ourselves, and each is based on the innumerable decisions that we have made since we first developed an understanding that those decisions have consequences.

 Jamie Lee Curtis

 Michelle Yeoh is Evelyn Wang, a Chinese American woman who runs a struggling laundromat with her husband, Waymond (Ke Huy Quan).
 The IRS, because of Evelyn’s incorrect filing of their taxes, is auditing them.
-The auditor, Deirdre, is played by a deliciously frumpy Jamie Lee Curtis who has a reputation of hanging on to her victims like a pit-bull until she acquires her pound of flesh.
+The auditor, Deirdre, is played by a deliciously frumpy Jamie Lee Curtis who has a reputation for hanging on to her victims like a pit bull until she acquires her pound of flesh.
 But Evelyn’s world is filled with multiple sadness.
 Waymond wants to divorce her, Gong Gong (Cantonese: “grandfather”), has just arrived from China; and Evelyn’s daughter Joy (Stephanie Hsu) has been trying to get Evelyn to accept her girlfriend, Becky (Tallie Medel)